SyntaxSketches/Success-Express-Station/README.md

 # Success-Express-Station

-"Success Express Station" is a small semester simulation game.
-The player navigates course load choices, attends four courses (Python, English 101, Calculus I, Art Appreciation), and makes study/social choices.
+Success Express Station is a small semester simulation game.
+The player will navigate course load choices, attends four courses (Python, English 101, Calculus I, Art Appreciation), and makes study/social choices.
 Each course produces a hidden numeric grade; the final GPA is an average of those grades and determines one of multiple endings.

 Branching logic
 Course load influences study hours / stress / social stats.